ultimate-research/ssbh_lib/README.md

 The ssbh_lib library provides limited support for the non SSBH formats [MeshEx](https://github.com/ultimate-research/ssbh_lib/blob/master/ssbh_lib/src/formats/meshex.rs) (`.numshexb`) and [Adj](https://github.com/ultimate-research/ssbh_lib/blob/master/ssbh_lib/src/formats/adj.rs) (`.adjb`).

 ## ssbh_lib_json
 A command line tool for creating and editing SSBH binary data using JSON.
+The MeshEx and Adj formats are also supported.
 Drag a properly formatted JSON file onto the executable to create a binary file.
 Drag a supported file format onto the executable to create a JSON file.
-Byte arrays are encoded as hex strings.
+Byte arrays are encoded as hex strings for SSBH types.
 JSON files are text files, so they can be viewed and edited in any text editor such as [VSCode](https://code.visualstudio.com/).

 ### Usage
 A prebuilt binary for Windows is available in [releases](https://github.com/ultimate-research/ssbh_lib/releases).
 `ssbh_lib_json.exe <input>`
 `ssbh_lib_json.exe <input> <output>`

-### Editing an SSBH file
+### Editing a binary file
 - Output the JSON with `ssbh_lib_json.exe model.numshb mesh.json`
 - Make changes to the JSON file such as adding elements to an array or changing field values
 - Save the changes to a new file with `ssbh_lib_json.exe mesh.json model.new.numshb`

-### Comparing two SSBH files
+### Comparing two binary files
 ssbh_lib_json is used frequently during the development of ssbh_lib and ssbh_data for determining changes to a file without manually inspecting the file in a hex editor.
 - Output the JSON for both files with `ssbh_lib_json.exe matl1.numatb matl1.json` and `ssbh_lib_json.exe matl2.numatb matl2.json`
 - Compare the text output for both JSON files to see changes, additions, and deletions to the data stored file using a diffing tool or [diff using VSCode](https://vscode.one/diff-vscode/).